kshitijstc/Memories/README.md

 ## Installation and Setup

 To run this project locally, follow these steps:
+### Prerequisites
+- Ensure that Node.js installed on your local machine.
 ### Clone the Repository
 Make sure to replace <b>'your-github-username'</b> with your actual GitHub username or the username of the repository owner.
 ```sh